 Nationwide, 15,000 die in accidents relating to drunk driving every year.
 The proportion of accidents that authorities attribute to drunk driving rises sharply in late night driving and over the weekend (particularly over holiday weekends).

 Accidents often injure or kill motorcyclists when other drivers fail to notice the smaller vehicles.
 An accident like this recently killed a Florida motorcyclist and injured his rider when a car driver turned left across the motorcyclist’s path.
-If a vehicle accident has injured you or a loved one, an Orlando personal injury attorney can help you hold negligent parties responsible.
+If a vehicle accident has injured you or a loved one, an Orlando car accident attorney can help you hold negligent parties responsible.

 Common Causes of Florida Car Accidents